 Investment planning is also one of the major aspects of creating successful financial planning.
 This will lead to wealth creation at a very good rate.
-One can take the help of a professional financial planner to make a personalized investment plan for self.
-The risk profiling is done on an individual basis and further various investment instruments are recommended by the professionals.
-You may or may not consult the financial expert basis your own requirements.
+One can take the help of a professional financial planner to make a personalized investment plan for oneself.
+The risk profiling is done on an individual basis and the professionals recommend further various investment instruments.
+You may or may not consult the financial expert basis your requirements.

 Now, if you are someone who is willing to invest their money in the market themselves then you consider the below recommendations too.

 Where to Invest Money to Get Good Returns?